fengzhihef/Tracking-Removed-Neural-Network-with-Graph-Information-for-Classification-of-Incomplete-Data/README.md

 # Tracking-Removed-Neural-Network-with-Graph-Information-for-Classification-of-Incomplete-Data
-This repository contains the implementation of the "Tracking-Removed Neural Network with Graph Information for Classification of Incomplete Data," which leverages graph information to tackle the challenges of classifying incomplete datasets.
+This repository is the offcial implement of the paper "Tracking-Removed Neural Network with Graph Information for Classification of Incomplete Data," which leverages graph information to tackle the challenges of classifying incomplete datasets.

+## Information of the paper
+@article{lai2025tracking,
+  title={Tracking-removed neural network with graph information for classification of incomplete data}, author={Lai, Xiaochen and Zhang, Zheng and Chen, Hui and Zhang, Liyong and Li, Zhuohan and Lu, Wei}, journal={Applied Intelligence}, volume={55}, number={3}, pages={1--20}, year={2025}, publisher={Springer}
+}

 ## Description
 The codebase includes implementations of three models discussed in the aforementioned paper: `AE-MTL.ipynb`, `TRAE-MTL.ipynb`, and `TGAN-MTL.ipynb`, each serving a unique role: